 - Focus: Backbends, Hip openers, Lower back, Balance, Digestion, Core....

-There are so many other sites but nothing I found comes near to competing with the quality of Gaia at the moment.
+There are so many other sites but nothing I found comes close to competing with the Gaia’s qualityat the moment.

-*A small disclaimer: I pay for my membership, I am not affiliated to them in any way.
+*A small disclaimer: I pay for my membership; I am not affiliated with them in any way.

-Here are are a few of my personal favorite teachers or some I would advise :
+Here area few of my personal favourite teachers or some I would recommend:

-- Kreg Weiss is also a kinesiologist and has the most functional classes I know.
+- Kreg Weiss who is also a kinesiologist and has the most functional classes I know.

-- Nico Luce does it his way which makes very repetitive yoga classes more interesting to me.
+- Nico Luce does it in his unique way, which makes very repetitive yoga classes more interesting to me.

 - Kevan Gale or Clara Roberts-Oss for the hypermobile ones.